A selection of the best turron shops in town

 Cake shops.
 During the Christmas season, aside from the specialty turron shops, you can also find great turron in many cake shops.
 Places such as Escribà, Oriol Balaguer, Bubó and many others will delight you with gourmet turron ranging from the most classic types to some unique creations.
 Most of the time, they’ll come decorated with icing or nuts, and they have a larger chocolate turron selection than in the traditional stores.
 In the villages outside of Barcelona, where it’s harder to find specialty turron shops, cake stores are the place to go to buy good turron: that’s what my in-laws do in the Wine Country where they live.

-But wait!
+AND BONUS!
 Are supermarkets an alternative to turron shops?
-Share this post to discover the pros and cons.

 Supermarkets.
 Turron is made out of nuts, and nuts are expensive.
 This is why turron bought at a turron shop or a cake shop can be quite expensive, but you get awesome quality.
 However, locals usually combine them with cheaper supermarket turron bars.
 They are a good deal, but the quality is not as outstanding as you get quite industrialized products, plus the size of the bars is much smaller (even if the box makes them look biger – what a disappointment!).
 However, you won’t find turron there all year around: the season starts somewhere around the end of October and lasts until mid January (discounted prices after January 6, when the celebrations are over and people aren’t likely to buy it anymore).
 Some brands Spaniards love are Suchard, 1880, Antiu-Xixona, La Jijonenca, el Almendro and Delaviuda.